Frequently Asked Questions

 Q: What’s the difference between official and unofficial US Chess ratings?

 A: US Chess currently publishes “official” ratings once a month.
 A players rating on the third Wednesday in the month, if it’s based on at least four lifetime games, will be their official (or published) rating for events starting the following month.
 A rating based on less than four lifetime games remains unofficial.
 Using the official ratings allows one to know farther in advance what sections and prizes they will be eligible for at an upcoming tournament.
 However, using the latest “unofficial” (or “live”) ratings (which must be announced in advance) can put players in more appropriate sections, have them be eligible for more appropriate prizes, and lead to better pairings.
-The PCC generally use the official ratings for all its tournaments except the Quad 45, Rose City Sectionals, and Portland Rapid and Blitz Championships which generally use the “live” ratings.
+The PCC generally use the official ratings for all its tournaments except the Sunday Quads, Rose City Sectionals, and Portland Rapid and Blitz Championships which generally use the “live” ratings.

 Q: How do the pairings work?